TecDroid-3354/recruit-challenges-2024/tasks/TASK-7.md

 | Max Worth | 18 points |
 | Language Bonus | C (+2 pts), C++(+2pts), Kotlin (+1 pts) |

 You will be given an integer number `n`, followed by `n` sets of 4 values each.
-Each of these values will represent a vector in 3D space in different ways.
+Each of these values will represent a vector in 3D space.

 Now, in linear algebra, there are three main ways to define a vector:
 #### From Cartesian Coordinates